HarshiniBhat/CIFAR10/README.md

 - Visualising the downloaded Dataset
-- applying albumentations and then visualising the dataset
+- Applying albumentations and then visualising the dataset
-- defining a model
+- Defining a model
-- training the model
+- Training the model
-- plotting the accuracy and the loss curve and analysing
+- Plotting the accuracy and the loss curve and analysing

 ### Visualising the dataset
 ![](img/cifar10.png)